ferebee/HIP/mobile-emissions-cessation.md

 4 [2] under [Detailed Explanation](https://github.com/helium/HIP/blob/main/0138-return-to-hnt.md#detailed-explanation)

-Use `contingent on *the* veMOBILE decision to discontinue MOBILE emissions`.
+Use "contingent on *the* veMOBILE decision to discontinue MOBILE emissions".

 But